Our big question is, 'Why is belonging to God and the church family important to Christians?'

 We found out about how people might celebrate this special day and talked together about special days in our own families.

-Our Big Question this first half term has been 'Why do Christians trust God and follow him?'
+Our Big Question this first half term has been 'How can we care for our wonderful world?'

 We have had some storytelling with Victoria from CSOC this term.
 She came to tell us a story about Jesus as we start Lent.
 The children then used some creative resources to respond.